cynthiaewu/PhylogenyPipeline/README.md

 Running a test job: to test the phylogeny pipeline using the command line,

-1. Cd into the folder with the desired test fasta files, HIV_subtype_env or Flu
+1. Cd into the folder with the desired test fasta files, HIV_subtype_env_gene or Flu
-2. From command line, run this command:
+2. From command line, run one of the following commands, depending on the chosen test dataset:

 ```
 python PhylogenyPipeline.py HIV_env.fas HIV_env_query.fas